evry-toolbox/acs-k8s-upgrade/README.md

 To upgrade the cluster run this script on the master machine

+Give the current version and the new version of Kubernetes cluster.

 ```
 curl https://raw.githubusercontent.com/evry-toolbox/acs-k8s-upgrade/master/upgrade.sh | sudo bash -s -- 1.7.7 1.8.4
 ```